sljohnson32/redux-weather-app/README.md

 ## Weatherly
-#### A webbased application that uses React - Redux and an external API to a display weather forecasts for your current location (accessed via the browser) and up to three other "pinned" cities.
+#### A webbased application that uses React, Redux, Router 3 and an external API to a display weather forecasts for your current location (accessed via the browser) and up to three other "pinned" cities.

 ## Project Screen Shots